-The number of options vesting to Named Executive Officers under the Option Plan during the most recently completed financial year is 48,739.
+The number of options vesting to Named Executive Officers under the Option Plan during the most recently completed financial year is 38,043.

-For a detailed description of the principal terms of our equity-based compensation plans, see "Equity-Based Compensation Plans" at page 62.
-As noted in the Outstanding Share-Based Awards and Option-Based Awards table, as at December 31, 2023, there were 662,959 PSUs and RSUs awarded to Named Executive Officers that
+For a detailed description of the principal terms of our equity-based compensation plans, see "Equity-Based Compensation Plans" at page 56.
+As at December 31, 2024, there were 1,104,666 PSUs and RSUs awarded to Named

-This amount is based on the difference between the closing price of the Shares underlying the options on the TSX or NASDAQ as at December 31, 2023, and the exercise price of the option.
+(2) This amount is based on the difference between the closing price of the Shares underlying the options on the TSX or NASDAQ as at December 31, 2024, and the exercise price of the option.
 Where the difference is a negative number, the value is deemed to be 0.

-(3) This amount is calculated by multiplying the number of PSUs or RSUs that have not vested by the closing price of the Shares underlying them on the TSX or NASDAQ as at December 31, 2023.
+(3) This amount is calculated by multiplying the number of PSUs or RSUs that have not vested by the closing price of the Shares underlying them on the TSX or NASDAQ as at December 31, 2024.

-This value was determined by calculating the dollar value realized by multiplying the number of Shares by the market value of the underlying Shares on the TSX or NASDAQ on the vesting date.
+(2) This value was determined by calculating the dollar value realized by multiplying the number of Shares by the market value of the underlying Shares on the TSX or NASDAQ on the vesting date.

-were still unvested.
-The performance criteria for each of these PSUs will be determined by the Board at the appropriate time, and they are set to vest (subject to the terms of the Consolidated Share Distribution Plan) as follows:
+Executive Officers that were still unvested.
+The performance criteria for each of these PSUs will be determined by the Board at the appropriate time.